predictry/tapirus/rsc/notes/usage.md

 |---|---|---|
 | POST | /v1/recommend/?appid={string}&domain={string} | Use this method to get a recommendation |

-**Note the protocol:** We use POST to generate recomendations, as opposed to GET.
+**Note on protocol:** We use POST to generate recomendations, as opposed to GET.
 The reasoning is that, despite not pushing any data into the database, the process does create a new resource (i.e. recommendation).

 ####Payload
 | Protocol method | REST API URL  | JSON Payload  |